Register Now! Online International Roundtable on Indigenous Children's Voices & Rights - Sat 9 Aug, 2025

 Watch Now!
 Dialogue featuring Dr Ngozi Okonjo- Iweal (WTO) and VoFG Child Author Rehema Kibugi

-New groundbreaking lecture and dialogue featuring Dr Ngozi Okonjo- Iweala, Director General of the World Trade Organization, and Rehema Kibugi, Child Author in the UN Voices of Future Generations Children’s Initiative, now available to watch
+New groundbreaking lecture and dialogue featuring Dr Ngozi Okonjo- Iweala, Director General of the World Trade Organization, and Rehema Kibugi, an alumna of the UN Voices of Future Generations Children’s Initiative, is now available to watch.

 Those interested can watch now, with no cost!